 So.
 I was born and raised in Tyler, Minnesota, which is in the southwestern part of the state.
 Tyler is the home of Aebelskiever Days, and at a population of around 1,200 people, it is the largest town in Lincoln County, one of very few counties in all of Minnesota without a stoplight.
 Yes, no stoplight.
 Unless you count the one at the gas station car wash; most people don’t.
 My folks started me on organ lessons when I was six years old, with the probable intent of my eventual making music in my hometown parish church, St. Dionysius in Tyler, Minnesota.
 I started playing there, for stations of the cross, when I was 11, and started playing for masses shortly after that.
 I also played the trombone and sang throughout high school.
 At Harvard University as an undergrad, I was active in the men’s chorus, The Harvard Glee Club and the Catholic Student Association Choir and several other theatrical shows and other musical tidbits.
 I began seriously writing music about this time, after taking a few classes and realizing I had at least some ability in the area.
 After 4 years at Harvard (AB in Music and Folklore and Mythology) and 2 at Radford University (MA in Music, Choral Conducting), I almost immediately moved to the St. Louis area and began at the National Shrine of Our Lady of the Snows as Coordinator of Music and Liturgy.
 After 14 years there, in 2012 I took a new position as Director of Music Ministries at Sts.
 Joachim and Ann Parish in St. Peters, MO.
-I’ve written quite a lot of sacred music in quite a lot of styles since coming to town in 1998, and some of it has recently been recorded and published by GIA Publications, World Library Publications, and Oregon Catholic Press.
+I’ve written quite a lot of sacred music in quite a lot of styles since coming to town in 1998, and some of it continues to be recorded and published by GIA Publications, World Library Publications, and Oregon Catholic Press.
 A lot of my music is congregational, but I’ve also written some strictly choral pieces, and some solo pieces as well.
 A list of these publications (and recordings) can be seen here.
 My most recent significant project was a musical I co-wrote titled “Just Pretend” with my friend Bradley J. Behrmann which was premiered at Youth Sing Praise in the summer of 2015.

 In December of 2000, I met Erin Hammond.
 To make a long story ridiculously short, we married on November 27, 2004, and live in Saint Louis with our dog, Gracie (Penny sadly passed away in 2013).
 Erin is the Registrar at Aquinas Institute of Theology, where she is both beautiful and funny.